kyma-project/website/content/blog-posts/2019-05-13-release-notes-1.1/index.md

 ### Subscription CR status change

-We moved the status of a given resource from the `.spec` section of the Subscription custom resource definition (CRD) to a sub-resource.
+We moved the status of a given resource from the `spec` section of the Subscription custom resource definition (CRD) to a sub-resource.
 This allows for direct status interactions and recreating it without modifying the specification.

 ### Improved upgradability